lordlughas/simple_shell/README.md

-Simple shell Project:
+## Simple shell Project:

-This is an ALX collaboration project on Shell between Lughas Charles & Ogochukwu Anyanwu
+This is an ALX collaboration project on Shell between Lughas Charles & Emmanuel Eyiomo

-Written with: C language Shell Betty linter General Requirement:
+#### Written with: C language Shell Betty linter General Requirement:

 *All files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All files should end with a new line A README.md file, at the root of the folder of the project is mandatory Use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl Shell should not have any memory leaks No more than 5 functions per file All header files should be include guarded Write a README with the description of the project

-Description: Lughas Charles & Ogochukwu Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
+Description: Lughas Charles & Emmanuel Eyiomo's Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
 Additional functions are also included.
 This program was written entirely in C as a milestone project for ALX Africa Software Engineering.

 Installation Clone this repository into your working directory.
 For best results, files should be compiled with GCC and the following flags: -Wall -Wextra -Werror -pedantic -std=gnu89